t4d-gmbh/voter-turnout-in-switzerland/README.md

 ## Introduction

 ### Idea
 Switzerland consists of 2136 Municipalities as of 1 January 2023.<sup>[[1]](README.md#References)</sup> National elections are held every four years.
-For each election, the voter turnout is recored by the Federal Statistical Office (FSO).
+For each election, the voter turnout (Wahlbeteiligung) is recored by the Federal Statistical Office (FSO).
 The voter turnout is the proportion of the population entitled to vote that actually voted.
 Independent of that the Federal Statistical Office regularly collects data on each municipality like population size (residents) or the percentage of foreigners in a Municipality.
 In this analysis, we take both datasets, merge them and try to find out if there are relations between the voter turnout and other characteristics of the Municipalities.
 The voter turnout is always considered as the target variable $`Y`$.
 The other variables are considered as the input $`X_1, X_2, X_3...
 X_i`$.

 ### Prerequisite knowledge